 Let’s go ahead and generate a Sites Visited report for our user.
 This is the Total Sites Visited by Computers report.
 This is the most detailed report that BrowseReporter has to offer; it’s going to show you every single website that your users have gone to.

 Now BrowseReporter only tracks the URL that is on the address bar of the internet browser.
-It does not track the traffic that is coming in from the background of the web sites.
+It does not track the traffic that is coming in from the background of the websites.
 For example when you open a site usually it loads up the advertisement in the back, analytics, as well as any content management links.
-Those will not be tracked by BrowseReporter and in turns you’re going to get a much easier to read report and a report that shows you exactly what sites that your users have gone to.
+Those will not be tracked by BrowseReporter and in turn, you’re going to get a much easier-to-read report and a report that shows you exactly what sites that your users have gone to.

 The benefit of a report like this is that managers will be able to find out if the employees are actually working during office hours.
 Looking at the websites you’ll be able to see if they’re going to websites that are not related to work and are distracting.
 So this gives the manager the ability to make a decision on what to do to minimize distractions that the employees are getting during office hours.